TABLE OF CONTENTS:

 - Anxiety Disorders- What Are They and What Can You Do About Them

 - Suggestions for Dealing With Anger And Conflict

 - Ask the Coping Counselors

 1. Anxiety Disorders- What Are They and What Can You Do About Them

 Millions of Americans struggle each day with feelings of fear, chronic worrying, obsessive, behaviors or a persistent sense that something is wrong.
 These are all types of anxiety.

 Everyone experiences anxiety at times.
 Anxiety is a necessary part of life.
 In fact, we need anxiety to survive because anxiety is what warns us of impending danger.
 Anxiety can be productive, but it also can be intense and crippling.
-Millions of Americans suffer from anxiety so severe that it has impaired their ability to cope day to day.
-If anxiety gets too severe it can result in any of a number of anxiety disorders which includes Panic Disorder, Generalized Anxiety Disorder, Social Phobia, Obsessive Compulsive Disorder, and Post-Traumatic Stress Disorder.
+Millions of Americans suffer from anxiety so severe that it has impaired their ability to cope day-to-day.
+If anxiety gets too severe it can result in any of a number of anxiety disorders which include Panic Disorder, Generalized Anxiety Disorder, Social Phobia, Obsessive-Compulsive Disorder, and Post-Traumatic Stress Disorder.

 So what exactly is anxiety?